ginger-tek/pico-vue/README.md

-# This repo is moving to [ginger-tek/picovue](https://github.com/ginger-tek/picovue)!
-Please update to this new and improved version going forward
+# This repo is no longer maintained.
+Please use [ginger-tek/picovue](https://github.com/ginger-tek/picovue) going forward.

 # pico-vue